ibm-cloud-docs/pattern-vpc-vsi-cross-region-resiliency/security-design.md

    You could also use Hyper Protect Crypto Services (HPCS) as the Key Management Service.
 HPCS uses a dedicated HSM FIPS 140-2 Level 4 certified (highest level) and supports customer-managed master keys, giving the customer exclusive control of the entire key hierarchy.
 HPCS is recommended for financial services and other highly regulated industry applications.
    {: note}

-- Follow the disaster recovery recommendations provided in [Virtual private cloud resiliency: Data security design](#_Data_Security).
+- Follow the disaster recovery recommendations provided in [IBM Cloud VPC resiliency: Data security design](/docs/vpc-resiliency?topic=vpc-resiliency-security-design).